Term Sheet B2B Template (Annotated for Founders)

 Benchmarks

-Benchmark: Target 15-20% equity dilution for a standard seed round.
-This aligns with baseline benchmarks for standard seed equity dilution.
+Target 15-20% equity dilution for a standard seed round, aligning with baseline benchmarks from Y Combinator's standard deal data.

 Priced round vs SAFE